Last Updated on September 11, 2022 by Nancie

 Sparrows Love Cover & Water

 Sparrows, like other birds, also appreciate cover and water.
-We have several brush piles in the yard for cover and that tends to be where the sparrows hang out.
-They make forays out to eat seed and then fly back to the pile whenever they are spooked.
+We have several brush piles in the yard and some bramble areas that provide cover and that tends to be where the sparrows hang out.
+They make forays out to eat seed and then fly back to cover whenever they are spooked.
 (Note: Conversely, if you need to get House Sparrows OUT of your yard, getting rid of close cover can help tremendously.
 Our brush piles are now in the back corner of the yard instead of right near the feeders.)

 We also have a number of birdbaths.
 Two are heated for the winter, one with the addition of a birdbath de-icer.
 For the other, I swap out the regular bowl for a heated bowl.
 While sparrows are drawn to the yard by millet, the cover and water sweetens the deal for them.